not1337/usicrypt/README.md

 - = not available
 ! = bug workaround included
-b = Brainpool curves not available
+b = Brainpool curves not available m = tag size minimum is 12
+B = broken implementation, no interoperability and thus not usable

 For details see the file usicrypt.h which includes all function prototypes as well as parameter documentation.